IsEnesEval/diagstandards/standard.md

 It is recommended that the diagnostic executable can also be called with the `--help` option.
 The diagnostic should then print on the console the following help information:

 - A small description of what the diagnostic does (recommended)
 - A list of the options defined by the diagnostic to configure it.
-It is recommended that this list comes with a small explanation of it's meaning and effects, the type of the expected values and any default values taken when they are not explicitly defined (recommended).
+It is recommended that this list comes with a small explanation of its meaning and effects, the type of the expected values, and any default values used when the option is not explicitly defined (recommended).
 - A list of the mandatory common options required for the diagnostic to work (recommended).
 - A link to the online documentation, if available (suggested)

 ## The diagnostic configuration file

-This section will define the syntax fot he main configuration file.
-It must be a yaml file containing a dictionary that contains a dictionary with all the options needed by a diagnostic
+This section will define the syntax for the main configuration file.
+It must be a YAML file containing a mapping that contains a mapping with all the options needed by a diagnostic

 ### Required options